sshwy/y86-pipe-rs/README.md

 Simply execute `cargo build` to build all the binaries in the project.
 After running this command, a folder named `target` will be created to store the output binaries and other intermediate files.
 The output executables are

 - `target/debug/yas`: Y86-64 Assembler
+- `target/debug/yis`: Y86-64 ISA Simulator
-- `target/debug/ysim`: Y86-64 Simulator
+- `target/debug/ysim`: Y86-64 Pipline Simulator
 - `target/debug/ydb`: Y86-64 Debugger Server

 To build the release version, execute `cargo build --release`.
 The release version is optimized for performance.
-The released version executables locate in the `target/release` folder (`target/release/{yas,ysim,ydb}`).
+The released version executables locate in the `target/release` folder (`target/release/{yas,yis,ysim,ydb}`).

 ## Assembler Usage